 Gastroenterologist Robin Mendelsohn (right) starts a procedure in one of our state-of-the-art endoscopy suites.
 Getting an accurate diagnosis is essential in helping our doctors make the best treatment plan for you.

-Colorectal cancer is often found after symptoms appear, but most people with early colon or rectal cancer don’t have symptoms, which usually only develop with more advanced disease.
+Colon and rectal cancers are often found after symptoms appear.
+But most people with early colon or rectal cancer don’t have symptoms, which usually only develop with more advanced disease.
 This is why we recommend regular screening tests to detect the disease at an early stage when it’s easier to treat.

-If we suspect you may have colorectal cancer based on your initial exam and tests, our specialists will take a biopsy sample during a colonoscopy.
+If we suspect you may have colorectal cancer based on those results from your doctor, our specialists will take a biopsy sample during a colonoscopy.
 In a biopsy, the doctor removes a small piece of tissue with a special instrument inserted through the rectum.
-One of the expert pathologists (doctors who specialize in diagnosing disease) at Memorial Sloan Kettering then examines the tissue sample under a microscope.
+One of our expert pathologists (doctors who specialize in diagnosing disease) then examines the tissue sample under a microscope.

 Colorectal cancers can involve a number of different genetic mutations that cause normal cells to become cancerous.
 These changes in the genes, called somatic mutations, are found only in cancer cells.
 They are not found in your normal cells and they can’t be passed down to your children.

-For stage 4 cancers, pathologists at Memorial Sloan Kettering will do molecular testing on the tumor to detect somatic mutations.
-These mutations can indicate certain behaviors of the tumor and predict how it might react to certain treatments.
+For some advanced cancers, pathologists at Memorial Sloan Kettering will do molecular testing on the tumor to find somatic mutations.
+These mutations can show certain behaviors of the tumor and predict how it might react to certain treatments.
 Knowing as much as possible about the tumor’s genetic makeup can help your treatment team choose a plan of care that’s most likely to help you.